-This policy, the attached procedure and guidelines apply to all KYEEMA Directors, Board Members, staff, consultants and sub-contractors, volunteers, partners and observers/visitors accompanying a KYEEMA activity.
-They do not replace any laws relating to SEAH.
+This policy, the attached procedure and guidelines apply to all Kyeema Directors, Board Members, staff, consultants and subcontractors, volunteers, partners and observers/visitors accompanying a Kyeema activity.
+This Policy does not replace any laws relating to SEAH.

 Definitions

 For the purposes of this policy: